aporeto-inc/gaia/doc/documentation.md

 ##### `GET /enforcerprofilemappingpolicies`

-Retrieves the list of enforcer profile mapping policies.
+Retrieves the list of enforcer profile mappings.

 Parameters: